 - Don’t rely on anyone else to fund your retirement years, the fact is that half of all marriages end in divorce.
 People who expect an inheritance might not ever see it.
 Take responsibility for your own retirement and financial affairs.

 See a Certified Financial Planner for professional guidance.
 Visit mint.com to work through the budgeting process.
-Learn new skills; read; visit an online brokerage or mutual fund website, like Simply Invest powered by Betterment.
+Learn new skills; read more.
 Use an online retirement needs calculator.
 Reputable investment companies and mutual fund families offer excellent advice and information about saving, investments and retirement on their websites.